 What is an A-line Wedding Dress?

 An A-line dress is characterized by the silhouette of the skirt.
 An A-line skirt is fitted at the hips and gradually flares out from the natural waistline of the bodice towards the hemline giving the skirt the shape of the capital letter A. The A-line silhouette is extremely versatile because it can be paired with many different types of necklines, multiple fabrics and can feature any train length.

 A-line gowns are perfect for any ceremony, from a simple backyard wedding to a grand church wedding.
 While this dress is flattering on most body types, it’s perfect for creating an illusion of height and curves for slender and petite brides.
 This silhouette can also slim down rounded figures and hide the larger lower body of any brides who are blessed with curves.

 What is a Ball Gown Wedding Dress?

-Mobility.
-The beauty of the ball gowns and A-line wedding dresses is you can wear any type of shoes you want with the dresses.
-Because the skirt is fuller, your wedding shoes will likely not show therefore you can wear the most comfortable shoes to dance the night away.
-The downside of these two silhouettes is the inconvenience when going to the restroom.
+The beauty of both of these wedding dress styles is you can wear any type of shoes you want with them.
+Because the skirts are fuller, your wedding shoes will likely not show, therefore you can wear the most comfortable shoes to dance the night away.
+One downside of these two silhouettes to consider is the inconvenience when going to the restroom.
 You will probably need your bridal party to help you every time.